chujo-chujo/Slope-Generator/README.md

 Run the app.
 1) Press "_Open file..._" to find and select your ground tile.
 2) Use the three sliders to adjust the brightness of lights, the darkness of shadows and, optionally, to add gridlines.
-3) Check the preview window to give you an idea of the final look.
+3) Check the preview window to have an idea of the final look.

 ![02](/_readme/02.png)